-Semester III-Elective[Finance]
+III-Elective[Finance]

-Title of the Accounting for Managerial Decisions
+Accounting for Manager ial Decisions

-subject/course

-Course Code

-Credits 4 Duration in Hrs 40
+4 Duration in Hrs 40

+- Accounting for Managerial Decisions
-To understand the basic cost concepts and techniques of analyzing cost to have better management control and decision making

-To understand the advanced tools used in financial statement analysis and financial reporting.
+To understand the basic cost concepts and techniques of analyzing cost to have better management control and decision making To understand the advanced tools used in financial statement analysis and financial reporting.

 Students should learn to do in-depth analysis of the performance of a company

-Prerequisites if any Connections with This subject would provide basic understanding of cost and cost Subjects in the current accounting which would help students in some of the advance subjects in or Future courses in finance disciplines.
+Prerequisites if any

+Connections with This subject would provide basic understanding of cost and cost

+Subjects in the current accounting which would help students in some of the advance subjects in

+or Future courses in finance disciplines.

+Madula

 SL.
 Content Activity Learning Outcomes No. 1.
 Introduction to Cost and Management Accounting Theoretical discussion Understanding the concepts related to Financial, Cost and Management Accounting Role of Cost in decision making Analysis and classification of cost 2.
 Preparation of Cost sheet and Elements of cost - Materials, Labour and Overheads Allocation and apportionment of overheads Discussion and Exercises Understanding the difference between direct and indirect cost as well as apportionment and allocation of cost Preparation of cost sheet 3.
 Introduction to different costing techniques; Methods of costing - with special reference to job costing, process costing, services costing Theoretical discussion Understanding the computation methods of cost under various costing methods 4.
-Marginal Costing and Cost-Volume-Profit Analysis, Marginal costing versus absorption costing, Computation of breakeven point, margin of safety and P/V Ratio Differential Costing and Incremental Costing Theoretical discussion and problem solving Ability to make decisions using marginal cost concept and calculate BEP and Margin of safety 5.
+Marginal Costing and Cost- Volume-Profit Analysis, Marginal costing versus absorption costing, Computation of breakeven point, margin of safety and P/V Ratio Differential Costing and Incremental Costing Theoretical discussion and problem solving Ability to make decisions using marginal cost concept and calculate BEP and Margin of safety 5.
 Budgeting and Budgetary Control Discussion and Ability to prepare various types of budgets and analyze the functional

 Concept of budget, budgeting exercises as well as the master budgets

-and budgetary CACICISCS as well as the master budgets
+and budgetary exercises us wen us the muster budgets

 control, Types of budget

-701 .
-1 TT 1

 Understanding of different Theoretical Understanding of the different concepts in

 concepts in Costing:- Standard Discussion Costing

-Costing and Variance Analysis,
+Costing and Variance Analysis, Discussion Costing

+•

 Responsibility Accounting and

 6. Transfer Pricing, Activity Based

 Costing and Activity Based

 Management, Target Costing,

 Lifecycle Costing,

 environmental Costing, Service

-Costing
+Costing T T1 ( 1

 Economy-Industry-Company Theoretical Understanding the macro factors

 Analysis discussion affecting company's performance

 Top-down and bottom up

 approach

-Different macro-economic

-7. variable
+7. Different macro-economic variable

+/.
 Inflation rate

 Interest rates

-Commodities exchange rates
+Commodities exchange rates and their

-and their

-impact on equity markets 773 .
-1 A1'1', (

-Cash Flow Analysis Theoretical Ability to measure the financial health
+impact on equity markets Cash Flow Analysis Theoretical Ability to measure the financial health

-Measuring operating / financing discussion and of a company using cash flow analysis
+Measuring operating / financing discussion of a company using cash flow analysis

-and investing cash flows Cash flows and life cycle state problem
+and investing cash flows and of a company using cash now analysis

+Cash flows and life cycle state problem

-8. solving
+8. of a company solving

-Cash flows and financial Solving
+0. Cash flows and financial solving

 flexibility

 (linkages to dividend policy and

 over retention of profits)

 Assessing Business Performance Theoretical Ability to measure the financial health

 Operational efficiency ratios discussion of a company using on ratio analysis

 (gross profit, net profit margins and

 and various turnover ratios) problem

 Liquidity rations - current ratio, solving

-acid test ratio Solving
+acid test ratio solving

 Profitability ratios, valuation

 9. ratios

 9. EPS/ROE/ROCE/Total

 shareholder returns, linkages

 between ROE & ROCE &

 optimal capital structure and

 determinants of PE multiple,

 price to book value,

 EV/EBDITA multiple.
 EVA,

 MVA

 10 Free Cash flows to Equity / Firm Theoretical Understanding the mechanism of

-10 Capitalization leasing expense discussion calculating cash flow and specific ratios
+Capitalization leasing expense discussion calculating cash flow and specific ratios